 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

 Naturally sweet and lightly seasoned, this mashed sweet potatoes recipe pairs perfectly with any main dish and is ready in just 25 minutes!
-If you need a smoother healthy side dish than roast sweet potatoes, sweet potato mash is the best alternative — and just like mashed cauliflower, it’s easy to make rich, buttery, and creamy.
+If you need a smoother healthy side dish than roasted sweet potatoes (or baked sweet potatoes), sweet potato mash is the best alternative — and just like mashed cauliflower, it’s easy to make rich, buttery, and creamy.

 Why You’ll Love This Mashed Sweet Potato Recipe